ReznoRMichael/hollow-knight-completion-check/README.md

   — **Hints/Spoilers Checkboxes now don't reset** each time a save is analyzed (you don't have to click them again)

-  — Windows HK Save files location in a code box for easy copy-paste in the Windows File Explorer address bar (just paste this text and press Enter!)
+  — Windows HK Save files location in a code box for easy copy-paste in the Windows File Explorer address bar.
+Just Left-click this text three times, copy it, click Choose File/Browse..., and paste into address bar to go there instantly!

   — Improved text area focus, graphics and readability